BUILDING ENGLISH VOCABULARY: LATIN AND GREEK ELEMENTS IN ENGLISH

 Students with ADA-documented physical, sensory, emotional or medical impairments may be eligible for reasonable accommodations.
 Veterans may also be eligible for services.
 All accommodations are coordinated through the Disability Resource Center (DRC) in Room 101 of the University Inn, (435)797-2444 voice, (435)797-0740 TTY, (435)797-2444 VP, or toll free at 1-800-259-2966.
 Please contact the DRC as early in the semester as possible.
 Alternate format materials (Braille, large print or digital) are available with advance notice.

 All of this is subject to change.
-Students are responsible for keeping up to date with all alterations in scheduling, deadlines and assignments announced in class, on this web site or via email.
+Students are responsible for keeping up to date with all alterations in scheduling, deadlines and assignments announced in class, on this web site, on Canvas or via email.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.